Leg 14Kirkby Stephen to Appleby-in-Westmorland

 North Pennines escarpment

-Pause here and take in view of the North Pennine escarpment - one of the most prominent landscape features in northern England.
-Look closely and you can spot the conical Murton Pike, which you climbed on Day 1.
-It formed due to different rates of erosion over millions of years - the Carboniferous rocks of the North Pennines being generally harder than the Permo-Triassic rocks in the Vale of Eden.
+Pause here and view the North Pennine escarpment, one of the most prominent landscape features in northern England.
+It formed due to faulting and uplift followed by millions of years of erosion, exposing the older Carboniferous rocks of the North Pennines to the east next to the younger Permo-Triassic rocks in the Vale of Eden.
+You can spot the conical Murton Pike you passed on day 1.

 10